 Anytime Doctor recognises its obligation to ensure the quality of care given to patients and its responsibility to ensure that the doctors who receive practising privileges to practice within Anytime Doctor are of appropriate and satisfactory standard.
 Anytime Doctor will ensure that all staff: including medical staff, take part in appraisal and revalidation.
 Medical staff will work within the Good Medical Practice guidelines issued by the General Medical Council (GMC).

 Patients are requested to contact a doctor for all medically related enquires via their patient record, which is automatically set-up once a patient registers.
-A patient, who calls the Anytime Doctor telephone line, will speak to a patient co-ordinator who is not a clinician, but he/she can inform you of the range of services, treatments and fees applicable.
+A patient, who calls the Anytime Doctor telephone line, will speak to a support professional who is not a clinician, but they can inform you of the range of services and take messages for a patient co-ordinator to call you.

 1. The Importance of your Medical History